danieltannn/ITP_24/WebServer/README.md

 ```
 - Displays the decrypted and decoded JSON data stored inside database

----

 ```
 nav_bar.php
 ```
 - Navigation Bar used for all the pages for easy maneuvering

----

 ```
 upload.php, upload_process.php
 ```
 - For administrator to upload the proctoring script onto the Web Server.
 - Only allows `ps1` as the file type and `proctoring_script.ps1` as the file name
 - This feature should not be implemented in live production.
-It is purely for convenience purposes during testing only.
+It is purely for convenience purposes during testing only
 - The proctoring script will be stored in the `uploads` folder.
-The `uploads` folder has to be created beforehand for this feature to work.
+The `uploads` folder has to be created beforehand for this feature to work

----

 ```
 process.php, process_list.php